Bentechy66/sugarizer/docs/tutorial_step5.md

 	define(["sugar-web/activity/activity", "sugar-web/env", "sugar-web/graphics/icon", "webL10n"], function (activity, env, icon, webL10n) {

 The webL10n library is able to automatically detect the browser language.
 But in Sugarizer it's different because the language is decided by the user.
-So our activity have to initialize current language using the user choice.
+So our activity has to initialize current language using the user choice.
 Once again we're going to use the environment feature to determine the user language.
 Our current `getEnvironment` call in `activity/activity.js` file is like this:

 	env.getEnvironment(function(err, environment) {
 		currentenv = environment;